Gayatri Chakravorty Spivak: 1980s to present

 In 1982, she was appointed as the Longstreet Professor in English and Comparative Literature at Emory University.
 In 1986, at the University of Pittsburgh, she became the first Mellon Professor of English.
-Here, she established the Cultural Studies program.
-From 1991, she was a member of faculty at Columbia University as Avalon Foundation Professor in the Humanities, where, in 2007, she was made University Professor in the Humanities.
+At Pittsburgh, she was the first director of the Graduate Program for Cultural Studies.
+In 1991, she joined the faculty at Columbia University as Avalon Foundation Professor in the Humanities; in 2007, she was made University Professor in the Humanities at Columbia.

-Since 1986, Spivak has been engaged in teaching and training adults and children among the landless illiterates on the border of West Bengal and Bihar/Jharkhand.
-She has stated that this sustained attempt in practical work has allowed her the limits of high theory more clearly.
-In 1997, her friend Lore Metzger, a survivor of the Third Reich, left her $10,000 in her will, to help with the work of rural education.
+Since 1986, Spivak has been engaged in teaching adults and children among the landless illiterate Dalit people living in western West Bengal.
+In 1997, her friend Lore Metzger, a survivor of Nazi Germany, left Spivak $10,000 in her will to help with the work of rural education.
 With this, Spivak established the Pares Chandra and Sivani Chakravorty Memorial Foundation for Rural Education, to which she contributed the majority of her Kyoto Prize.

-In May 2018, Spivak signed a collective letter to New York University to defend Avital Ronell, a colleague of Spivak, against the charge of sexual abuse from NYU graduate student Nimrod Reitman.
+In May 2018, Spivak signed a collective letter to New York University defending Avital Ronell against the charge of sexual abuse from NYU graduate student Nimrod Reitman.
 Spivak and the other signatories called the case a "legal nightmare" for Ronell and charged Reitman with conducting a "malicious campaign" against her.
-More specifically, the letter suggested that Ronell should be excused on the basis of the significance of her academic contributions.
+The letter also suggested that Ronell should be excused on the basis of the significance of her academic contributions.
 Many signatories were also concerned of the utilisation of feminist tools, like Title IX, to take down feminists.
 Judith Butler, the chief signatory, subsequently apologised for certain aspects of the letter.
 NYU ultimately found Ronell guilty of sexual harassment and suspended her for a year.

-In May 2024, Spivak was involved in a controversy where she repeatedly corrected the pronunciation of a Dalit graduate student Anshul Kumar who asked her a question as part of a discussion at an event in Jawaharlal Nehru University, New Delhi.
-Anshul Kumar shared in a Dalit blog about feeling humiliated and insulted during the incident.
-Spivak remarked in an interview that Anshul Kumar "had not identified himself as a Dalit".
-Dalit scholar Anilkumar Payyappilly Vijayan called the student's reaction "a strategy of counter-violence" against "the structural violence built into the very edifice of postcoloniality on which many dominant class intellectuals [like Spivak] have been comfortably placed".
+In May 2024, Spivak repeatedly corrected the pronunciation of W. E. B. Du Bois' name by a Dalit graduate student, Anshul Kumar, who asked her a question as part of a discussion at an event in Jawaharlal Nehru University, New Delhi.
+Kumar shared in a blog post about feeling humiliated and insulted during the incident.
+Spivak remarked in an interview that Anshul Kumar "had not identified himself as a Dalit."
+Dalit scholar Anilkumar Payyappilly Vijayan called the student's reaction "a strategy of counter-violence" against "the structural violence built into the very edifice of postcoloniality on which many dominant class intellectuals [like Spivak] have been comfortably placed."